-Many techniques and tools are available for monitoring the effectiveness of risk-handling actions, and PMO personnel should select those that best suit their needs.
 No single technique or tool is capable of providing a complete answer-a combination must be used.
 In general, risk monitoring techniques are applied to follow through on the planned actions of the risk-handling program.
 They track and evaluate the effectiveness of handling activities by comparing planned actions with what is actually achieved.
-These comparisons may be as straightforward as actual versus planned completion dates, or as complex as detailed analysis of observed data versus planned profiles.
+These comparisons may be as straightforward as actual versus planned

+ITEM DEMONSTRATION EVENT COMPLETION DATE Rocket Motor Three Case Burst Tests Propellant Characterization Thermal Barrier Bond Tests Ignition and Safe/Arm Tests Nozzle Assembly Tests By completion of preliminary design 10 Development Motor Firings - Temperature and Altitude Cycle - Vibration and Shock - Aging By completion of final design Central Computer Test Breadboard Develop/Test Unique Microcircuits By completion of preliminary design Build/Test Prototype By completion of final design completion dates, or as complex as detailed analysis of observed data versus planned profiles.
 In any case, the differences between planned and actual data are examined to determine status and the need for any changes in the risk-handling approach.